costpocket/costpocket.github.io/content/spec/integrating.md

     -  **Address** (address) - Company registration address - street name and building number (optional).
     - **City** (city) - The city in the full registration address (optional).
     - **ZIP code** - (zip) - The postal code in the full registration address (optional).
     - **BCX code** (bcx) - This is a special parameter that is used to associate a specific organization in your accounting software with specific company in CostPocket.
 If you are hosting your client's data in cloud then you can use the primary key value of the organization record or any other unique identifier.
-If your client's data in on-premises, then you need to generate this using random values and save it in client's application.
+If your client's data is on-premises, then you need to generate this using random values and save it in client's application.
 It is recommended to make this value visible to the client.
 The minimum required length for randomly generated BCX code is 64 bytes.
 For example using OpenSSL: `openssl rand --hex 32`.
 If this value has been already generated and saved previously, then it should be reused with every new request.

 2. Administrator user info (user).
 This is the user who will be assigined administrator rights in the registered company.
     - **First name** (firstName) - First name of the user.
 If they have multiple names, then use all names except the last family name as first name.